Variable Selection with the Knockoffs: Composite Null Hypotheses: Background: Fixed-X Knockoff Filter

 \section{Background: Fixed-X Knockoff Filter}

-The knockoff variable selection procedure \cite{barber2015controlling} consists of two main steps: (I) computing an statistic $W_j$ for each variable in the model, and (II) selecting $\hat{\mathcal{S}}_{ko}=\{j:W_j\geq T(q,\Omega)\}$, where the threshold $T\geq 0$ depends on the target FDR $q$ and the set of computed statistics, i.e., $\Omega=\{W_1,\hdots,W_p\}$.
-In this section we look at this procedure in more details.
+The knockoff variable selection procedure \cite{barber2015controlling} consists of two main steps: (I) computing a statistic $W_j$ for each variable in the model, and (II) selecting ${\mathcal{R}}_{ko}=\{j:W_j\geq T(q,\Wc)\}$, where the threshold $T\geq 0$ depends on the target FDR $q$ and the set of computed statistics, i.e., $\Wc=\{W_1,\hdots,W_p\}$.
+In this section, we look at this procedure in more detail.